 Task had also remembered us.

-“Looks like you graduated from being a mercenary to an official Hunter.”
+“Looks like you’ve gone from being a mercenary to an official Hunter.”

-Behind him, the Hunters were recovering the bodies of the Malkuth devotees who had been burned to death, along with the Abnormal’s remains.
-However the survivors, many of whom were wounded, were left alone.
+Behind him, other Hunters were collecting the Grotesque’s remains alongside the corpses of the Malkuth adherents who had burned to death.
+But the surviving adherents, many of them wounded, were left alone.

-“I’m only telling you all of this because I like you guys for some reason.
-My contract’s more important than my feelings though, so I can’t tell you anything further.”
+“I’m only telling you all this because I like you for some reason.
+But my employment contract is more important to me than my personal feelings, so - ”

 Task pulled out a portable terminal.